8 Nicknames for Massachusetts You Should Know

 The Old Colony State

-A rectangular building with pillars near trees and cobblestone street
+A rectangular structure with pillars near trees and a cobblestone street

 The Pilgrim State